 Developer’s hourly rate * total development time = application cost

 The second variable completely changes the idea of price.
 Because a developer who initially seemed more expensive may spend less time developing an application.
-Therefore, his cost will ultimately be lower, not to mention the quality of the code.
+Therefore, their cost will ultimately be lower, not to mention the quality of the code.

 40 ($ per hour) * 180 (hours) = $7200